artebin/translate-notify/README.md

 Simple script to show some text translation in a desktop notification.

 Features:
-  - retrieve the text to translate from the clipboard or extract it from a screenshot (region of the screen selected by the user)
+  - retrieve the text to translate from the clipboard or extract it from a screenshot (region of the screen selected by user input)
-  - target language can be given in parameters, else the script use the default locale
+  - target language can be given in parameters, else the script uses the default locale

 ## Usage